-Upgrading to a new smartphone is often an expensive endeavor, especially if you're buying the latest and greatest flagship that's just come out.
+Upgrading to the best Android phone is often an expensive endeavor, especially if you're buying the latest and greatest flagship that's just come out.
 Phone prices seem to go up every single year, meaning that the decision to go out and actually get that hot new phone doesn't come lightly.

-There are some ways you can make a big purchase like this easier to approach, the most effective being that you sell your current phone so you have extra money for that big purchase.
+There are some ways you can make a big purchase like this easier to approach, particularly if you sell your current phone so you have extra money for a new device.

 Without further ado, here are a few tips on how to sell your Samsung Galaxy phone and get the best price for it!

 How to trade-in your Galaxy phone with Samsung

 Right off the bat, we want to talk about Samsung's trade-in program.
 Many phone makers and carriers allow you to trade-in your current phone when purchasing a new one, giving you an instant discount or rebate on the final price.
 Some of these programs are better than others, and Samsung's happens to be one of the very best.

 You traditionally make more money when selling your phone to someone else instead of trading it in directly with the company that made it.
 Still, Samsung continuously offers impressive trade-in rates that often compete quite well with current aftermarket prices.

 If you'd like to use Samsung's trade-in program for yourself, here's how it works: